New! BD Essentials: Turn your team into federal intel-gathering experts

 Good preparation requires developing a call plan, understanding whom you are meeting, understanding the questions you will ask, knowing your call’s purpose and goal, and anticipating the next steps.
 Most of the remaining sins outlined in this article can be minimized with a little pre-call planning.

-Dale Carnegie said, “An hour of planning can save you 10 hours of doing!”
-In business development, 20 minutes of planning will go a long way to save you from embarrassing yourself.
 It will help you secure valuable customer human intelligence your competitors likely aren’t getting, and, more importantly, it will help you strengthen your customer relationships, making future engagements easier.

 SIN 2: TALKS TO PROVE VALUE